Agents

 Tip

 The {{headers.user-id}} template is resolved at runtime from the validated request headers.
 You can reference any key defined in the headers schema.
+Replace [Your Product] with your product name.

-Register and connect the MCP server
+Register and connect your MCP servers

-Register the MCP server
+Register the Product MCP server

 Because each user has their own token, you don't store a single static credential.
 Instead, credentials are forwarded dynamically from the incoming request headers.